The Quick Start Guide to Plan Your Vacation to Disney World Park

 Keeping with the American theme of Liberty Square, Frontierland journeys into the era of the wild west.
 Enjoy thrills rides such as Splash Mountain, a log flume water ride that is perfect for the hot summer Florida days.
 You will get wet, but you will also have so much fun!
 Big Thunder Mountain is the self-proclaimed “Wildest Ride in the Wilderness” and has you zip through an old west mining town.
 Little ones will enjoy the cheesy, but fun animatronics Country Bear Jamboree or the chance to run around and play on Tom Sawyer’s Island.

 The most diversely themed area of the park is in Adventureland, a celebration of international adventures!
 Classic rides such as the Jungle Cruise and the Enchanted Tiki Room definitely have a nostalgic feel for Disney lovers.
 The Pirates of the Caribbean ride is the highlight here.
 This classic experience was famously the inspiration for the popular movie franchise and follows a band of pirates on their adventures.
 For food, the Dole Whip is a must-have!
 This pineapple-flavored soft-serve ice cream is a park favorite, especially on sunny days.

 You can live your Disney dreams with a day at the Magic Kingdom!
-When the day comes to an end, be sure you’re booked into one of our lovely vacation villas in Orlando.
+When the day comes to an end, be sure you’re booked into one of our lovely vacation villas to rent in Orlando.
+Browse our complete collection of vacation rentals near Orlando, Florida to find the home that’s perfect for you!
 Contact us today to make the most of your Disney getaway!